 For starting out with a new blog, that’s a good frequency to start with.
 It allows you publish a lot of content, target a wide range of keywords, and build up your blog quickly while still being able to maintain quality.

-It also allows you to build a backlog of content and give you time to focus on other growth strategies like building backlinks.
+It also allows you to build a backlog of content and give you time to focus on other growth strategies like building high quality backlinks.

 Anything over 3x per week is difficult to manage and maintain.
 It requires a larger team with more writers and editorial managers.